aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_instance-procedures-and-functions/gmp_instance_getinfeasibledata.rst

 GMP::Instance::GetInfeasibleData
 ================================

-| NOTE: THIS PROCEDURE IS NOT AVAILABLE (YET) IN ANY OFFICIAL AIMMS RELEASE.
-|
 | Usually, methods for detecting the cause of an infeasibiliy in a mathematical model
   return information about constraints and variables.
 The procedure :aimms:func:`GMP::Instance::GetInfeasibleData` uses a different approach, namely, it